 Ramsey’s proposed underground park exemplifies a fight against the lack of light.
 It will be lit by innovative “remote skylights”.
 Heliostats above the street will be linked to panels in the ceiling of the space below via fiber optic cable.
 These are said to diffuse real daylight to illuminate the space.

 The Hannah Arendt School in Bolzano, northern Italy, is another underground project which shows what can be achieved with innovative lighting solutions.
-Limited by a dense site and preservation concerns, Italian architects CL&aa designed this three-storey underground structure in the heart of the city.
+Limited by a dense site and preservation concerns, Italian architects CL&aa designed this three-story underground structure in the heart of the city.

 To illuminate the school naturally, Lucchin’s design uses a combination of skylights and zenith light systems.
 The latter redirects daylight to the interior of each room (light from the zenith is about three times stronger than that from the horizon on overcast days).
 There are also glass interior walls and screens to create a feeling of depth and spaciousness.